create to discover

 In Germany are no waves because Great-Britain is in the way – Brexit won’t help – so theres no swell arriving at our seas.
 Still here are a lot of Surfers and other water-related Athletes.
 A wavegarden would make perfect sense here.
 Up to today all investors gave up because of the lack of good locations and high prises, without knowing if the wavegarden would be bearable.

-I researched a lot, talked to the Wavegarden Company – which is basically a frenchise – and to Florian Laudon, Owner of and guy who has his fingers in any surfrelated event or shop in northern Germany about the Problems and Chances of Wavegarden while looking at the market, locations, sustainability, investors, targetgroups and so on.
+I researched a lot, talked to the Wavegarden Company – which is basically a frenchise – and to Florian Laudon, owner of creative agency island collective and guy who has his fingers in anything surf-related in and around Hamburg, about the Problems and Chances of Wavegarden while looking at the market, locations, sustainability, investors, targetgroups and so on.

 Which was definitely too much – but I will be there and ready when some day soon a wavegarden will come to hamburg.